 - 1. For in vitro diagnostic use.
 For professional use only. - 2.
 Wear gloves when handling DNA probes and DAPI counterstain. - Probe mixtures contain formamide, which is a teratogen; do not breathe fumes or allow skin contact.
-Handle with care; wear gloves and a lab coat.
+Handle with care; wear gloves and a lab coat. - 4.
 DAPI is a potential carcinogen.
-Handle with care; wear gloves and a lab coat. - DAPI is a potential carcinogen.
-Handle with care; wear gloves and a lab coat.
-Dispose of all hazardous materials according to your institution's guidelines for hazardous waste disposal. - Operators must be capable of distinguishing the colours red, blue and green.
-Failure to adhere to the outlined protocol and reagents may affect the performance and lead to false positive/negative results. - The probe should not be diluted or mixed with other probes. - Failure to use 10μl of probe during the pre-denaturation stage of the protocol may affect the performance and lead to false positive/negative results.
+Handle with care; wear gloves and a lab coat. - Dispose of all hazardous materials according to your institution's guidelines for hazardous waste disposal. - 6.
+Operators must be capable of distinguishing the colours red, blue and green. - Failure to adhere to the outlined protocol and reagents may affect the performance and lead to false positive/negative results. - 8.
+The probe should not be diluted or mixed with other probes. - Failure to use 10μl of probe during the pre-denaturation stage of the protocol may affect the performance and lead to false positive/negative results.